A Teen in Oklahoma Left Work But Never Made It to Her Car. Her Murder Remains Unsolved 26 Years Later.

 A 16-year-old girl left her job at a grocery store around 9 p.m.
-June 6, 1998, like any other day.
-However, she was never heard from again after her body was found in a field near a pond and her car remained at Marvins Food Store, where she worked.
+June 6, 1998.
+Her body was later found in a field near a pond, but her car remained at Marvins Food Store, where she worked.

-It's been more than 23 years since Dena Ann Dean of Tulsa, Oklahoma was killed.
-No one has been arrested and the death remains mysterious.
+It's been 26 years since Dena Ann Dean of Tulsa, Oklahoma, was killed.
+No one has been arrested, and the case remains a mystery.

 The Tulsa Medical Examiner ruled the manner of death a homicide.